saasbook/hw-rails-intro/docs/part_3.md

 ### When you're done with this part

-Deploy to Heroku by following the same process as before:
+Deploy to Heroku by following the same process as before-- and as before, make sure you have run `git add` and committed all new or changed files that are part of your project:

 ```sh
 $ git commit -am "part 3 complete"
 $ git push heroku master
 ```

-For Berkeley students, please push your code to your remote repository:
+We also **strongly recommend** that you push your code to your remote repository to permanently save your work somewhere other than your local development environment (whether that's Codio or your own computer):

 ```sh
 $ git push origin master